 The first idea that comes to our mind when we hear that someone has an eating disorder is that they have a food related problem.
 Unfortunately, the issue is much more complex and more often than any other mental health issue can prove fatal.
-Eating disorders can coincide with depression, anxiety or other emotional distress so if you are concerned that you or someone you know may have an eating disorder it is advised to consult your GP to schedule an official evaluation.
+Eating disorders can often coincide with depression, anxiety or other emotional distress.
+If you are concerned that you or someone you know may have an eating disorder it is advised to consult your GP to schedule an official evaluation.

-There are various factors that may cause eating disorders, and as much as the prevailing belief is that society and culture are the most prominent influencers, recent studies have shown that genetics plays an important role, too.
-In most cases, the symptoms start in puberty when the body is undergoing fast changes, and as much as it has been thought that these issues affect more women than men, recent data from NHS has shown a 66% rise in cases of eating disorders among men.
-However, most women tend to overestimate their weight by 10% as they perceive their body parts as separate.
-Being thin is something that has become very fashionable, hence Wallis Simpson’s famous statement “You can never be too thin or too rich”.
+There are various factors that may cause eating disorders.
+There is a prevailing belief that society and culture are the most prominent influencers.
+However, recent studies have shown that genetics plays an important role, too.
+In most cases, the symptoms start in puberty when the body is undergoing fast changes.
+It has been a prevailing thought that these issues affect more women than men.
+However, recent data from NHS has shown a 66% rise in cases of eating disorders among men.
+Nevertheless, most women tend to overestimate their weight by 10% as they perceive their body parts as separate.
+Unfortunately, being thin is something that has become very fashionable.
+Wallis Simpson has become famous for her statement “You can never be too thin or too rich”.
 Unfortunately, this kind of thinking may have lethal consequences.

 Here are the most common signs: